 I absolutely had to get the data I had lost back, and quickly.
 So that Friday evening I prepared in true hacker style, by filling my flat with snacks, tea and strong stimulants.
 I coded all weekend, until my friend and co-founder Andrew came up on the Sunday afternoon and I was able to show off to him the Perl script I had built to recover my data.
 Hurrah!
 I posted the script on the Reincubate site as a free download, thinking it might help some others.

 Later, that September, I was caught out once more when applying an iOS update to my iPhone, and my data was lost.
-I had received quite a few emails about the iPhone Backup Extractor I had invented, and thinking that I would no doubt suffer from the data deletion problem again, I rewrote it as a Windows application so that it was easier to select which data to recover, and so that users downloading it from the website would send me fewer questions.
+I had received quite a few emails about iPhone Backup Extractor, and thinking that I would no doubt suffer from the data deletion problem again, I rewrote it as a Windows application so that it was easier to select which data to recover, and so that users downloading it from the website would send me fewer questions.
 I found I enjoyed helping users recover their data, and I set about trying to help everyone who got in touch, spending hours late each night in email back and forth.

 As I made it easier to use, I got more and more email from users